Skip Navigation

 Math

-Students explore math concepts with hands-on tools to help them construct their own knowledge.
-They develop concepts from the concrete to the abstract as they advance through the early childhood grades.
-At the same time, they learn to perform the traditional algorithms (adding and subtracting 3-digit numbers with regrouping by second grade), memorize basic addition and subtraction facts, and practice multiplication and division concepts.
-They are introduced to appropriate levels of the major mathematical concept areas (numeration; estimation and mental math; geometry, measurement, fractions) and are encouraged to express their mathematical thinking in words.
-Math concepts are explored in relation to thematic units when possible.
-Math progress is assessed through teacher-designed and program based assessment tools.
+Students engage with math concepts using hands-on tools to build their understanding.
+They progress from concrete to abstract thinking as they move through early childhood grades.
+Alongside this, they learn traditional algorithms - such as adding and subtracting 3-digit numbers by regrouping in second grade - memorize basic addition and subtraction facts, and practice multiplication and division.
+They are introduced to key areas of math, including numeration, estimation, mental math, geometry, measurement, and fractions, and are encouraged to articulate their mathematical reasoning.
+Whenever possible, math concepts are integrated with thematic units.
+Students' math progress is evaluated using both teacher-created assessments and program-specific tools.